hyper-expanse/dotfiles/personal-desktop.md

 ## Radio Stations

-A collection of highly suggested radio stations to be added to Rhythmbox.
-The actual playlist URIs will need to be retrieved from the respective radio station websites.
-Radio stations given in the list below is also indicative of the names that should be used in Rhythmbox.
+A collection of high quality, and highly recommended, radio stations.
+Playlists will need to be retrieved from their respective radio station websites.

 * Jazz 24 - Jazz Music
 * KHCB - Christian Radio (16k/11 khz)